bcmeireles/Buggy-Data-Base/README.md

 # Buggy Data Base
 Mid term project for Programming Foundations
 ## Introduction
-This project consists on creating functions that allow the completion of five independent tasks, to identify and correct the problems with a database (Buggy Data Base, BDB)
+This project consists on creating functions that allow the completion of five independent tasks, to identify and correct the problems with a database (Buggy Data Base, BDB) that got corrupted for unknown reasons.

 BDB contains authentication information of the users of a system and is wrongfully denying access to some of the registered users.